bclenet/BEP028_BIDSprov/examples/dcm2niix/README.md

 * `sub-02/ses-20130717141500/anat/sub-02_ses-20130717141500_T1w.prov.jsonld`
 * `sub-02/ses-20140425155335/func/sub-02_ses-20140425155335_task-oneback_run-1_bold.prov.jsonld`

 Note that these files are independant and self-sufficient, although they describe the same provenance traces.
+To be more specific: `dcm2niix.prov.jsonld` contains all information described by the two sidecar files.

 We are able to visualize these provenance files using the following commands (current directory is `examples/dcm2niix/`):